 - A point of contact who they can reach out to if they have questions.

-Tip: When sending follow-up messages, send them to everyone who registered for your event, regardless of whether they attended.
+Tip: When sending follow-up messages, send them to everyone who registered for your event, as well as to any families who expressed interest in your school at any point, regardless of whether they attended.
 Take every opportunity to build connections with prospective families!